loda-lang/loda-programs/README.md

 * [A294774](http://oeis.org/A294774) ([program](programs/oeis/A294774.asm)): a(n) = 2*n^2 + 2*n + 5.
 * [A295089](http://oeis.org/A295089) ([program](programs/oeis/A295089.asm)): a(n) = 3*n^2 + n + 3.
 * [A295286](http://oeis.org/A295286) ([program](programs/oeis/A295286.asm)): Sum of the products of the smaller and larger parts of the partitions of n into two parts with the smaller part odd.
+* [A295317](http://oeis.org/A295317) ([program](programs/oeis/A295317.asm)): Sum of the products of the smaller and larger parts of the partitions of n into two distinct parts with the smaller part odd.
 * [A295340](http://oeis.org/A295340) ([program](programs/oeis/A295340.asm)): Numbers congruent to 11 or 13 mod 15.
 * [A295514](http://oeis.org/A295514) ([program](programs/oeis/A295514.asm)): a(n) = 2^bil(n) - bil(n) where bil(0) = 0 and bil(n) = floor(log_2(n)) + 1 for n > 0.
 * [A295643](http://oeis.org/A295643) ([program](programs/oeis/A295643.asm)): Squares repeated 4 times; a(n) = (floor(n/4))^2.